brianjohnson555/text_simplification/README.md

 # text_simplification

-This repository is for a working project in English and (future) Chinese text simplification.
+This repository is for a working project for Chinese text simplification.
+[See my project website](https://johnsonrobotics.com/Projects/textsimplification.html) for full details.

 Author: Brian K. Johnson 2024